- See a full list of publications

 Alice welcomes enquiries from potential PhD students interested in pursuing doctoral work in twentieth and twenty-first century Anglophone literature and culture, in relation to any of her particular areas of interest.

-She is currently acting as an advisor on doctoral projects on Anglo-American disability poetry, African American literature and technology, and First World War care narratives.
+She is currently acting as an advisor on doctoral projects on American disability poetry and African American literature and technology.

 Alice convenes the third year special module, ‘The Body in Modern American Fiction and Culture’.
 She also lectures and teaches on the Global Literatures, Translations and Key Concepts first year modules.